jjviana/jjviana.github.io/_posts/2019-05-16-manipulating-sentiment-nlp.md

 given: phrase to improve (f)
        neural network that classifies f (m)
        desired classification target (t)
+returns: a new phrase (f') constructed by replacing a single
+         word from f so that f' is closer to the target than f

 1. let grads =  gradients for each word in f with regard to target t
 2. let w = the word in f that has the largest importance magnitude in the negative direction
 3. let wvec= word vector representation of w